Elephants in Kerala: Accusations of cruelty towards elephants

+Elephants that run amok during festivals are a recurring hazard, having caused bystander and mahout deaths at events such as a 2018 incident that injured 15 people and a temple festival at Koyilandi in Kozhikode district that killed three people and injured around 30.
+To restrain elephants that turn violent, mahouts have used a remote-controlled 'capture belt', a device invented in 2009 as a purportedly more humane alternative to tranquilliser darts, which carry a risk of fatal overdose when handlers panic and fire multiple shots; the device binds an elephant's hind legs together using a nylon strap released from a fibreglass unit strapped to one leg.
+In its November 2024 directions on captive elephant welfare, the Kerala High Court explicitly prohibited the use of "capture belts or other crude and inhuman methods" to restrain elephants that misbehave or run amok, as part of a wider ruling that found the state government had persistently failed to enforce the Supreme Court's earlier 2016 directions on the issue.

 On 8 April 2021, the death of Ambalappuzha Vijayakrishan sparked a controversy in Kerala.
 The elephant lovers accused Devaswom Board and its mahout for killing the elephant.
 According to them, for several months prior to his death, the elephant were tortured by its mahouts and was used by the board for parading in spite of him having severe injuries.

 Elephant ornamentation

 One of the famous families in Thrissur District of Kerala, the Venkitadri family, has made ornaments for three generations, especially for the famous Thrissur pooram, the most famous of the Hindu temple-centred festivals.
 They make gold plated caparisons, umbrellas, alavattam, venchamaram, and necklaces.
 They decorate 150 elephants with ornaments for temple festivals.
 Thrissur Pooram, Nenmara Vallangi Vela are some of the famous festivals in Kerala in which more decorated elephants are used for procession.

 Elephant Conservation in Kerala

 Kottur Elephant Sanctuary and Rehabilitation Centre in the Thiruvananthapuram district is the India's first and world's largest elephant rehabilation centre, opened with an aim to protect and rehabilititate elephants.
 Other elephant care centers in the state includes Kodanad Abhayaranyam animal shelter and elephant training centre and Elephant Training Center, Konni.